-The township of Dunwich, known as Goompi to the Traditional Owners (the Quandamooka people), is the main entry point onto North Stradbroke Island (Minjerribah) and provides visitors with their first impression of the island.
+The township of Dunwich, also known as Goompi, is the main entry point to North Stradbroke Island (Minjerribah) and provides visitors with their first impression of the island.

-Recognising the need to be informed by cultural, social and community heritage and values, the master plan will involve:
+Recognising the need to be informed by cultural, social and community heritage and values, the master plan will include:

-- identifying works and projects that can further enhance the function of the town as the link between the island and the mainland
+- identifying works and projects to further enhance the town’s role as a link between the island and the mainland

 - identifying future economic development opportunities in the town, waterfront areas and surrounds

-- investigating areas for new residential, community and environmental land uses
+- investigating areas for new residential, community and environmental land use

-- planning for the infrastructure required to support these opportunities and the community.
+- planning for infrastructure to support these opportunities and the community.

 Department of State Development, Manufacturing, Infrastructure and Planning